 - Diagnostic imaging, such as X-rays can be used after the patient swallows a special liquid known as barium which can show the movement of food as it passes through the body.

 - An esophageal pH test can also be used to measure and record the amount of acidity within the esophagus.
-This test is conducted over a 24-hour period and involves running a small tube and sensor through the nose and down the esophagus.
+We use a wireless test which is a small capsule placed in the esophagus to wirelessly transmit the data to a recorder.

-Most cases of laryngopharyngeal reflux do not require medical care and can be managed with lifestyle changes and over-the-counter antacids.
+Mild cases of laryngopharyngeal reflux do not require medical care and can be managed with lifestyle changes.

 In severe or chronic cases, surgery may be needed to create a stronger valve between the esophagus and stomach.